luizbgomide/sovereign/rules.md

 | 4th         | 4          | 6                |
 | 5th         | 5          | 9                |

 **Gain a new Feat**.
-At levels 2, 5, 7, and 10 a PC can add a level to an existing Feat or pick up the first level in a new Feat.
+At levels 2, 5, 7, and 10 a Delver can add a level to an existing Feat or pick up the first level in a new Feat.

 If this is the first level they’ve taken in the Feat, they might be granted a bonus skill.
 During character creation, this bonus skill pick is treated like any other skill pick.
 Taken as part of advancement, however, it counts as three skill points spent toward increasing the skill.

 This is enough to raise a nonexistent skill to level 1, or boost a level 1 skill to level-2.
 They may do this even if they aren’t high-enough level to normally qualify for a skill level that high.

 If the skill points aren’t quite enough to raise the skill to a new level, they remain as credit toward future advances.
-If applied to a skill that is already at level-4, the PC can spend the three skill points on any other skill of their choice.
+If applied to a skill that is already at level 4, the Delver can spend the three skill points on any other skill of their choice.

 **More Spells and Arts**.
 Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their class and level.